onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 I am for hire and am willing to work on only one thing

+When you are godless you are smaller
-God is actually useful - godlesness decays
+God is actually useful - godlessness decays
 You do not want to be godless - trust me I’ve been there - without a north star, spark and love

 men will do anything for the right woman - trust me